-Laboratory experiences include mechanical measurements, computer aided drafting, materials testing, and hydraulic and pneumatic systems.
-Great emphasis is given to the use of computers in the program with a focus on modeling and simulation.
+Mechanical Engineering Technology provides an educational experience that is laboratory-focused, with emphasis on applications and hands-on learning.
+Laboratory experiences include mechanical measurements, computer aided design, materials testing, and hydraulic and pneumatic systems.
+Great emphasis is given to the use of computers in the program with a focus on modeling and simulation and exposure to ERP software.
 Overall, the program provides students with a practical approach to problem solving in such areas as machine design and production and manufacturing.